Alexa Knierim: 2020–2021 season: New partnership, first Grand Prix title, and fourth national title

 On April 1, Alexa Knierim announced that she was teaming up with Brandon Frazier, who had split with his former partner, Haven Denney.
-The new pair began training together in May 2020 due to restrictions caused by the COVID-19 pandemic.
-They train in Irvine, California, at Great Park Ice, with coaches Todd Sand, Jenni Meno, Rafael Arutunian, Chris Knierim, and Christine Binder.
-They also take lessons remotely from coach Nina Mozer.
+The new pair started skating together in May 2020 due to restrictions caused by the COVID-19 pandemic.
+They began training in Irvine, California, at Great Park Ice, with coaches Todd Sand, Jenni Meno, Rafael Arutunian, Chris Knierim, and Christine Binder.
+They also took lessons remotely from coach Nina Mozer.

 Knierim/Frazier won the gold medal in their Grand Prix debut at 2020 Skate America, which also marked their competitive debut as a pair.
 This event was attended by skaters training in the United States due to travel restrictions caused by the COVID-19 pandemic.
-The pair skated strongly and solidly in both programs, placing 1st in the short program with a score of 74.19 and 1st the free skate with a score of 140.58, for a total of 214.77 to earn their first Grand Prix title.
+The pair skated strongly and solidly in both programs, placing first in the short program with a score of 74.19 and first the free skate with a score of 140.58, for a total of 214.77 to earn their first Grand Prix title.

 At the 2021 U.S. Championships in January, Knierim/Frazier won their first national title together with a score of 228.10, the highest score ever achieved in U.S. competition.
-They placed 1st in the short program with a score of 77.46 and 1st in the free skate with a score of 150.64, setting new U.S. Championship records in both segments.
+They placed first in the short program with a score of 77.46 and first in the free skate with a score of 150.64, setting new U.S. Championship records in both segments.
 They won the gold medal by a dominant 23-point margin with two strong and well-executed programs.
 Knierim is the first pair skater to win four U.S. national titles since Kyoko Ina, who won her fifth title in 2002.
 She is also the first U.S. pair skater to win consecutive national titles with two different partners since 2012.

-At the 2021 World Championships in March, Knierim/Frazier placed 7th in their Worlds debut.
-They skated well enough to finish 7th in both segments of the competition, despite Frazier doubling his planned triple jump in the short program and the pair counting multiple errors in the free skate.
+At the 2021 World Championships in March, Knierim/Frazier placed seventh in their Worlds debut.
+They skated well enough to finish seventh in both segments of the competition, despite Frazier doubling his planned triple jump in the short program and the pair counting multiple errors in the free skate.
 This was the best result by a U.S. pair since 2015 when Knierim achieved the same placement with her former partner.

 In April, Knierim/Frazier competed at the 2021 World Team Trophy and helped Team USA win the silver medal.
 They placed second among the pairs after finishing fourth in the short program and second in the free skate.
 Their free skate score was the highest score a U.S. pair has ever received from an international judging panel under the current judging system.